chfoidl/react-html-converter/README.md

 Please note that any sibling nodes of a React component will not be rendered!
 Make sure to wrap the component with a div element.

 ### Static rendering
-You can use the `convertStatic` method of the ReactHTMLConverter to render the given HTML string as static elements.
-React will not be aware of the content rendered by this method.
-React components will not be rendered by this method.
+You can use the static method `convertStatic` of the ReactHTMLConverter class to render the given HTML string as static elements.
+React will not be aware of the content rendered by this method and React components will not be rendered by this method.

 ## Disclosure